MobilePayDev/MobilePay-Subscriptions/docs/index.md

 All dates and time-stamps use the ISO 8601 format: date format - `YYYY-MM-DD`, date-time format - `YYYY-MM-DDTHH:mm:ssZ`.

+Amounts are enquoted with double quotation marks using `0.00` format, decimals separated with a dot.

 When doing `POST`, `PATCH` or `PUT` requests, `Content-Type: application/json` HTTP header must be provided.

 ```console